Hot Fuzz: Preparation and filming

 During the latter half of 2005, Working Title Films approached several towns in South West England looking for an appropriate filming location.
 Pegg commented, "We're both [Pegg and Wright] from the West Country so it just seemed like it was the perfect and logical thing to drag those kind of ideas and those genres and those clichés back to our beginnings to where we grew up, so you could see high-octane balls-to-the-wall action in Frome".
 Stow-on-the-Wold was considered amongst others, but after being turned away, the company settled upon Wells in Somerset, Wright's hometown, of which he has said "I love it but I also want to trash it".
 Wells Cathedral was digitally painted out of every shot of the cathedral city, as Wright wanted the Church of St Cuthbert to be the centre building for the fictional town of Sandford; however, the Bishop's Palace is identifiable in some shots (and was itself used as the setting for some scenes).
 While shooting scenes in their uniforms, Pegg and Frost were often mistaken for genuine police officers and asked for directions by passers-by.
 Filming also took place at the Hendon Police College, including the driving school skid pan and athletic track and at the Metropolitan Police Specialist Training Centre at Gravesend.
 Next to Hendon is Mill Hill where Finchley Nurseries is located which is where the flower shop scene was filmed.
 The final scenes were filmed at the surviving ruins of Waverley Abbey.
 Filming commenced on 19 March 2006 and lasted for eleven weeks.
-After editing, Wright ended up cutting half-an-hour of footage from the film.
+Wright cut half an hour of footage in editing.